-In connection with the Reverse Recapitalization and pursuant to the Merger Agreement, Legacy Humacyte equity holders are entitled to receive as additional merger consideration of up to 15,000,000 shares of the Company's Common Stock (the "Contingent Earnout Shares"), comprised of two separate tranches of 7,500,000 shares per tranche, for no consideration upon the occurrence of certain triggering events, including a change of control event that is not solely indexed to the common stock.
-In accordance with ASC 815-40, as the earnout shares were not indexed to the common stock, they were accounted for as a liability at the Reverse Recapitalization date and subsequently remeasured at each reporting date with changes in fair value recorded as a component of other income (expense), net in the consolidated statements of operations and comprehensive loss.
+Pursuant to the Merger Agreement, following the closing of the Merger (the "Closing"), Legacy Humacyte equity holders are entitled to receive additional merger consideration of up to 15,000,000 shares of the Company's Common Stock (the "Contingent Earnout Shares"), comprised of two separate tranches of 7,500,000 shares per tranche, for no consideration upon the occurrence of certain triggering events, including a change of control event that is not solely indexed to the Common Stock.
+In accordance with ASC 815-40, as the earnout shares were not indexed to the common stock, they were accounted for as a liability ("Contingent Earnout Liability") at the Reverse Recapitalization date and subsequently remeasured at each reporting date with changes in fair value recorded as a component of other income (expense), net in the consolidated statements of operations and comprehensive loss.

-The estimated fair value of the Contingent Earnout Shares was determined using a Monte Carlo simulation using a distribution of potential outcomes on a monthly basis over a 10-year period prioritizing the most reliable information available.
-The assumptions utilized in the calculation were based on the achievement of certain stock price milestones, including the current Company common stock price, expected volatility, risk-free rate, expected term and expected dividend yield.
+The estimated fair value of the Contingent Earnout Liability was determined using a Monte Carlo simulation using a distribution of potential outcomes on a monthly basis over a 10-year period prioritizing the most reliable information available.
+The assumptions utilized in the calculation were based on the achievement of certain stock price milestones, including the current Common Stock price, expected volatility, risk-free rate, expected term and expected dividend yield.